StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/edit-a-function.md

-## How to Create a Function
+## How to Edit a Function

-This topic provides step-by-step instructions for creating a [function](about-functions.md) in TheHive.
+This topic provides step-by-step instructions for editing a [function](about-functions.md) in TheHive.

 {!includes/access-functions.md!}